GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (part 8)/README.md

 [![Platform](https://img.shields.io/badge/Platform%20-Win32-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)
 ### Blizzard Versions

-8. Use C++ strings instead of Windows string pointers.
+8. Use C++ smart pointers instead of raw pointers.

-This was done as a test, using C++ strings will not be used in the rest of the examples.

-C++ strings seems to be a bit of overkill.
-Native WinAPI C string pointers do the job.
+By using smart pointers instead of raw pointers there is no need for manual memory management and cleanup.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.